-Nine of the 31 samples were positive during January.
-Colony counts were in the single digits.
-For the current six-month period, 0.5% of the samples have exceeded a count of 20 cfu/100mL.
+None of the 28 samples were positive during February.
+For the current six-month period, 0.5% of the samples have exceeded a count of 20 cfu/100mL due to a single sample in December.

 Sample Site: Wachusett Reservoir

 Wachusett Reservoir water is sampled at the CWTP raw water tap in Marlborough before it enters the MetroWest/Metropolitan Boston systems.